Who We Are - National Staff - Bios

 Andrew Murie, Chief Executive Officer

-Andrew Murie has been MADD Canada’s Chief Executive Officer since 1997.
-His responsibilities include managing the National Office and facilitating national programs and services to its 110 plus community volunteer organizations across Canada.
+Andrew Murie has been MADD Canada's Chief Executive Officer since 1997.
+His responsibilities include managing the National Office and facilitating MADD Canada's public policy agenda, national programs and victim services to its 100 volunteer groups across Canada.

-Andrew’s career spans over 35 years within the not for profit sector at local, provincial and national levels.
+Andrew's career spans 35 years within the not-for-profit sector at local, provincial and national levels.
 Prior to joining MADD Canada, Andrew worked for the Canadian National Institute for the Blind and Big Brothers Big Sisters of Canada.

-Andrew has a Masters Degree of Management from McGill University, a Bachelor of Arts in Sociology from McMaster University and a Diploma in Recreation Leadership from Mohawk College.
+Andrew has a Masters Degree in Management from McGill University, a Bachelor of Arts in Sociology from McMaster University and a Diploma in Recreation Leadership from Mohawk College.

 Wanda Kristensen, Director of Programs